anthonyesp/low_density_eeg_asr/README.md

-# Artifact Subspace Reconstruction (ASR) on low-density EEG
+# Artifact Subspace Reconstruction (ASR) vs EEG

 ## This repository at a glance
-Scripts are provided to investigate or apply artifact removal to EEG signals with a focus on a few channels case.
-These are related with:
+Scripts are provided to investigate or apply artifact removal to EEG signals with a focus on a few channels case (i.e., low-density EEG).
+These are related to:
  - finding optimal parameters for ASR
  - using multivariate empirical mode decomposition (MEMD) with ASR to deal with few channels